dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/AdditionalNIC.rst

     * ``dynamic_range``: The dynamic range of IPs to be provisioned on target nodes.
     * ``correlation_to_admin``: Boolean value used to indicate whether all other networks specified in the file (eg: ``bmc_network``) should be correlated to the admin network.
 For eg: if a target node is assigned the IP xx.yy.0.5 on the admin network, it will be assigned the IP aa.bb.0.5 on the BMC network.
 This value is irrelevant when discovering nodes using a mapping file.
     * ``admin_uncorrelated_node_start_ip``: If ``correlation_to_admin`` is set to true but correlated IPs are not available on non-admin networks, provide an IP within the ``static_range`` of the admin network that can be used to assign admin static IPs to uncorrelated nodes.
 If this is empty, then the first IP in the ``static_range`` of the admin network is taken by default.
 This value is irrelevant when discovering nodes using a mapping file.
+    * ``VLAN``: A 12-bit field that identifies a virtual LAN (VLAN) and specifies the VLAN that an Ethernet frame belongs to.
+This property is not supported on clusters running Ubuntu.

+   *The below properties are only applicable to additional NICs*
     * ``CIDR``: Classless or Classless Inter-Domain Routing (CIDR) addresses use variable length subnet masking (VLSM) to alter the ratio between the network and host address bits in an IP address.
     * ``MTU``: Maximum transmission unit (MTU) is a measurement in bytes of the largest data packets that an Internet-connected device can accept.
     * ``DNS``: A DNS server is a computer equipped with a database that stores the public IP addresses linked to the domain names of websites, enabling users to reach websites using their IP addresses.
-    * ``VLAN``: A 12-bit field that identifies a virtual LAN (VLAN) and specifies the VLAN that an Ethernet frame belongs to.

 .. note::